bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 ## Newest Pages

 The wiki has grown to over 100+ pages, growing regularly with updates from [our small team](pages/about).
-As of August 2025, these are the newest pages you might want to check out!
+As of the 22nd of August 2025, these are the newest pages you might want to check out!

-{% assign page_links = '/pages/for-sof/artifacts, /pages/website/emulator-escape, /pages/website/emulator-m8mobile' | split: ", " %}
+{% assign page_links = '/pages/characters/ava, /pages/characters/medea, /pages/for-sof/artifacts, /pages/website/emulator-escape, /pages/website/emulator-m8mobile' | split: ", " %}
 {% include page-card-gallery.html links=page_links %}

 ***